 “We’ll have to go down afterward to get a few souvenirs,” said another.

-I watched the men die while the strangers waited simply to steal from the dead.
+I watched the men die while the strangers waited simply to steal from the them.
 To take what they could afford from those who gave everything.
 A hatred grew in me, but there was no place to put it so I swallowed it.
-It made me cold even in humid air and morning sun.
-If I joined the army to fight, I’d never fight these strangers.
+It made me cold even in the humid air and the morning sun.
+If I joined the army to fight, I’d never have a chance to fight these strangers.
 Not the ones who watched.
 Only other strangers like those below.
 Of which I would become one, and be left to rot in the midday sun.
 Lost in a sea of blood.